 Your body goes through many changes throughout the first trimester, as does your baby.
-Even in the first few weeks after conception, the fetus begins growing at a rapid pace, magically transforming from a beating heart and formed organs to developing arms, legs and facial features.
+Even in the first few weeks after conception, the fetus begins growing at a rapid pace, magically transforming from a beating heart and formed organs to developing arms, legs, and facial features.
 Here are some things that will happen as your baby goes through the first 12 weeks of life.

-Your baby will go through a lot of changes and developments during the first month of pregnancy.
-Keep in mind that developments happen starting in week 1, though you won’t know you are pregnant until around week 3-4.
+Your baby will go through a lot of changes and developments during the first few weeks of pregnancy.
+Keep in mind that developments happen to start in week 1, though you won’t know you are pregnant until around week 3-4.
 During the first month of pregnancy, your baby is about 7mm long, which is roughly the size of a grain of rice.
 The baby is protected by the amniotic sac and begins forming its major organs and body systems.
 The heart will beat in the first month, the eyes and ears begin to develop, and the fetus will have limb buds that eventually become its arms and legs.

 As you can see, your baby goes through dozens of changes during the first trimester.
 While your baby is essentially fully formed, he or she is not fully developed and cannot survive independently.
 The first trimester is crucial for your baby’s health and survival, so it is important to keep yourself healthy during this time.